Tomar asks farmers to register under PMFBY before last date

 In addition, there is comprehensive risk coverage against drought, floods, inundation, landslides, unseasonable rainfall, hailstorm, natural fires, and cyclone for the standing crop as well as coverage against hailstorm, cyclone and unseasonal rainfall for post-harvest crop.

 Besides this, insurance companies have also provided training to different stakeholders.
 The ministry also aims to provide training to 600 executives of Kisan Call Centres.
-(AGENCIES)
+(PTI)

 Editorial